-- To establish a clear, understandable and reliable source for the professional development of teachers. - To reach a consensus at the national level regarding terminology and definitions to be used for the discussions on the teaching profession. - To define knowledge, skills, attitudes and values of teachers and to try to raise their status in the eyes of the society by creating awareness. - To create opportunities for students to "learn how to learn". - To set up quality insurance for parents and society by ensuring that the teaching profession is more transparent.
+- To establish a clear, understandable and reliable source for the professional development of teachers. - To reach a consensus at the national level regarding terminology and definitions to be used for the discussions on the teaching profession. - To define knowledge, skills, attitudes and values of teachers and to try to raise their status in the eyes of the society by creating awareness. - To create opportunities for students to "learn how to lea - To set up quality insurance for parents and society by ensuring that the teaching profession is more transparent.

-(Turkish Republic Ministry Of National Education, 2006, General Directorate Of Teacher Training SBEP: Support To Basic Education Project, "Teacher Training Component", Generic Teacher Competencies, Ankara.
-Available from: http://otmg.meb.gov.tr/belgeler/otmg/Generic_Teacher_Competencies.pdf)
+(Turkish Republic Ministry Of National Education, 2006, General Directorate Of Teacher Training SBEP: Support To Basic Education Project, Component", Generic Teacher Competencies, Ankara.
+Avai http://otmg.meb.gov.tr/belgeler/otmg/Generic_Teacher_Competencies.pdf)

-"Generic Teacher Competencies" is one of the most significant studies as it serves for the Generic competencies consist of six main competencies composed by 31 subcompetencies and 233 performance indicators.
+"Generic Teacher Competencies" is one of the most significant the Generic competencies consist of six main competencies composed by 31 sub-competencies and 233 performance indicators.

 - Personal and Professional Values-Professional Development.

-- Knowing the Student.
+- · Knowing the Student.

 - Learning and Teaching Process.

 - Monitoring and Evaluation of Learning and Development.

 - School-Family and Society Relationships.

 - Knowledge of Curriculum and Content.